boazbk/tcs/lec_14_PvsNP.md

 * Our current evidence and understanding supports the "SAT hard" scenario that there is no much-better-than-brute-force algorithm for 3SAT or many other $\mathbf{NP}$-hard problems.

 * We are very far from _proving_ this, however.
 Researchers have studied proving lower bounds on the number of gates to compute explicit functions in _restricted forms_ of circuits, and have made some advances in this effort, along the way generating mathematical tools that have found other uses.
-However, we have made essentially no headway in proving lower bounds for _general_ models of computation such as NAND and NAND-TM programs.
+However, we have made essentially no headway in proving lower bounds for _general_ models of computation such as Boolean circuits and Turing machines.
-Indeed, we currently do not even know how to rule out the possibility that for every $n\in \N$, $SAT$ restricted to $n$-length inputs has a NAND-CIRC program of $10n$ lines (even though there _exist_  $n$-input functions that require $2^n/(10n)$ lines to compute).
+Indeed, we currently do not even know how to rule out the possibility that for every $n\in \N$, $SAT$ restricted to $n$-length inputs has a Boolean circuit  of  less than $10n$ gates (even though there _exist_  $n$-input functions that require at least $2^n/(10n)$ gates to compute).

 * Understanding how to cope with this computational intractability, and even benefit from it, comprises much of the research in theoretical computer science.
 :::